nikhgupta/scrapix/README.md

 # Pixlr

 A gem that is able to scrape images from various sources.
-The gem provides you with the results of these searches in a neat way, which you can then use to download these images.
+The gem provides you with the results of these searches in a neat way, which you can then use to download these images, or simply obtain a list of such images.

-Otherwise, you can easily use the API to call these scraping methods inside your own applications.
+You can, also, use the API to call these scraping methods inside your own applications.

 ## Installation